 Every registered Sonoma County voter will be mailed a Vote by Mail (VBM) ballot no later than 29 days before Election Day.
-Any voter can use any legally allowable method to request a replacement ballot and may call the ROV office at (707) 565-6800 for more information.
+Any voter may request a replacement ballot for any reason and may call the ROV Office at (707) 565-6800 for more information.

-8. Authorizing a Representative to Pick up a Vote by Mail Ballot on Voter's Behalf

-If in the final 7 days before Election Day a voter finds they are unable to vote in person due to illness or disability resulting from confinement to a hospital or nursing home, or if a voter is confined to their home, or otherwise absent from their voting precinct on Election Day, or if a voter needs to send someone to pick up a vote by mail ballot on their behalf, a voter may request that a representative pick up their ballot from the ROV Office.
-Detailed information regarding how to send a representative to pick up a ballot on a voter's behalf will be available on the ROV website, or by contacting the ROV office at (707) 565-6800.
+8. Authorizing a Representative to Pick up a Vote by Mail Ballot on Voter's Behalf A voter may request that someone else pick up a Vote by Mail ballot for them from the ROV Office, for any reason.
+These procedures can be used at any time during an election period.
+Detailed information regarding how to send a representative to pick up a ballot on a voter's behalf will be available on the ROV website, or by contacting the ROV Office at (707) 565-6800.
 Such requests can only be made at the ROV Office.

-The voter shall mark the ballot, place it in the identification envelope, fill out and sign the envelope and return the ballot, personally or through the authorized representative, to the Registrar of Voters Office or to any polling place or vote center within Sonoma County before the close of the polls.
+The voter shall mark the ballot, place it in the blue return envelope, and fill out and sign the envelope.
+The ballot can be returned personally or through the authorized representative, to the Registrar of Voters Office, by mail, at any Official Ballot Drop Box, or to any Vote Center within Sonoma County before the close of the polls.